noqqe/cmddocs/README.rst

 -  ``tree`` view for ``ls`` command is still produced by calling the external tool tree.
--  markdown to ANSI Colors for ``view`` command is produced by RegEx matching on markdown format.
-Longterm goal is to replace it with pythons markdown module using ``etree`` function.
--  At some point there will may be a ``pip`` package for it

 If you like, please help me improving.